smart-on-fhir/fhir-bulk-data-docs/authorization.md

 * The service is able to protect a private key
 * The service requires access to a population of patients rather than a single patient

 ### Examples

+* An analytics platform or data warehouse that periodically performs a bulk data export from an electronic health record system to provide insights into a population of patients.

 * A lab monitoring service that determines which patients are currently admitted to the hospital, reviews incoming laboratory results, and generates